CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 ```

 where you have to replace `<path-to-private-key>` and `<username>` with the
 appropriate values.
 You should have received your user name via email.
-There may be a 10-15 minute delay before your account is created on LUMI, be patient.
+There may be a 10-15 minute delay before your account is created on LUMI.
 If after this delay you cannot connect, please contact [LUMI support](https://lumi-supercomputer.eu/user-support/need-help/account/).

 You will be prompted for the passphrase of the SSH key